Baked Squash Parmesan

 - Preheat the oven to 450°F. Spritz 2 baking sheets with cooking spray.

-- In a medium size bowl, drizzle the sliced squash with 2 tablespoon olive oil and season with 2 teaspoon Mediterranean Herb seasoning, salt and black pepper.
+- In a medium size bowl drizzle the sliced squash with 2 Tbsp olive oil and season with 2 tsp Mediterranean Herb seasoning, salt and black pepper.
 (Adjust using more or less seasoning, to your taste.)

 - Stir until the pieces are evenly coated.
 Arrange the slices in a single layer on the sheet pans.